Pinzauti/LaTeX-thesis-template/README.md

 #### Minted
 If you want to add source code to your document and therefore use the [minted package](https://ctan.org/pkg/minted?lang=en), you need to make sure to have [Python](https://www.python.org/) and the [pygments package](https://pygments.org/) installed in your system.
 You can take a look at the [documentation](http://tug.ctan.org/macros/latex/contrib/minted/minted.pdf) to have a better insight.

-If you use an editor to compile the template (e.g. TeXstudio, Visual Studio etc.) you should add the flag ```-shell-escape``` when compiling.

 Note that this setup is default but not mandatory for the template, if you don't need to write code in your document just remove the minted package from the ```config.tex``` file (and of course the example code in the first chapter).

 ## Getting started